 "Sorry I didn't tell you the before, but I'm living with this other couple.
 I don't know how things are going to work with you and I, but we'll just see," he said.
 "I thought I'd have things worked out, but it's no big deal, I'm only with them to get in contact with a big producer, it's their Uncle Bob.
 He's dong a movie right now with Linda Blair," explained James.
 He removed his sunglasses and stared at me intently.
 If he'd had a hat, he'd have it in his hand and wringing it to wrinkle.

 He hadn't said anything about them and they didn't know about me until I showed up at the door. of their apartment in Westwood, near UCLA.
-That's when I had first met The Couple of Terror Ken and Stefanie!
+That's when I had first met them, the couple of terror -- Ken and Stefanie!

-At that moment I thought about the first time I came out and he, he'd asked me to write a few of his school papers that were due and piling up, including his final and midterm essays.
+At that moment I thought about the first time I came out to CA and James asked me to write a few of his school papers that were due and piling up, including his final and midterm essays.
 I was thinking that was why he wanted me with him, to be his assistant and help him achieve his dream.

 He saw how I wrote those papers for him when he was attending USC Film School, but I was the one writing all his stuff.
 He had called me while I was in my last semester at the school in West Virginia.
 I'd met a wonderful Freshman named Brad, and we were having the relationship college coeds dreamed of.
 But when James called, everything took 2nd place even if I was in the passionate embrace of a cool young college guy.

 "Hey, I need you to write another paper for me," he's say blandly.
 "This one is about 20th Century Films that started as Broadway Plays, which I wrote and faxed to him like a spy, late at night in the Press Room at my college.
 In those days it cost a lot of money to fax it, which I aptly did, sending, also sending them UPS right to his dorm at USC Film School in California.